ai-dock/pytorch/README.md

-*** Add a relevant title
-# Base Image Extension
+# Python

-All ai-dock images are extended from the [base image](https://github.com/ai-dock/base-image).

-*** This file should form the basis for the README.md for all extended images, with appropriate edits where indicated by asterisks and with additional features documented as required.
+Run python in a container with pytorch pre-installed.

+## About Pytorch

+PyTorch is an open-source deep learning framework developed by Facebook's AI Research lab (FAIR).
+It provides a flexible and dynamic computational graph, allowing developers to build and train neural networks.
+Unlike some other frameworks, PyTorch enables defining and modifying network architectures on-the-fly, making experimentation and debugging easier.

+One of PyTorch's essential features is automatic differentiation, which is crucial for training neural networks using gradient-based optimization algorithms like backpropagation.
+Additionally, PyTorch supports GPU acceleration, enabling faster computation during model training.

+The framework has gained popularity among researchers and developers due to its ease of use and extensive community support.
+With a large and active community, users can find abundant resources, tutorials, and libraries to support their deep learning projects.

 ## Pre-built Images

-*** Edit packages link
 Docker images are built automatically through a GitHub Actions workflow and hosted at the GitHub Container Registry.

 #### Version Tags